 You are here

-He joined the Royal Naval Reserve, service numbers A14580, BX1903 and CX7938, on November 10, 1928.
-His record indicates that he was 5ft 10in tall with dark brown hair, brown eyes and a dark complexion.
+On November 10, 1928 he joined the Royal Naval Reserve, Service Number A14580 and re-enrolled under BX1903 and CX7938.
+His records indicate that he was 5ft 10in tall with dark brown hair, brown eyes and a dark complexion.
 Malcolm worked on Banff and Stornoway fishing boats, including the Coral and the Excel, from 1928-1937.

 Malcolm was a bachelor at 14 Gravir.